Cal Hubbard

-Early life
+Early life and college

 Cal Hubbard was born in Keytesville, Missouri to parents Robert P. and Sarah "Sallie" (Ford) Hubbard.
 He grew up in modest means as the son of a small family farmer.
 Cal graduated from Keytesville High School, but because the school had no football team he also attended one year at Glasgow High School in nearby Glasgow, which did offer football.
 Already tall and weighing 200 pounds as a 14-year-old, Hubbard displayed natural athletic gifts.
 He aspired to attend the United States Military Academy at West Point, New York; however a physical discovered he had flat feet, eliminating him from eligibility.

 From an early age Hubbard was involved with sports.
 He umpired pickup baseball games at the age of 18.
 Hubbard chose to attend a college or university that offered football, selecting Chillicothe Business College in Chillicothe, Missouri while also continuing to work around his family farm.
 A chance meeting in 1922 with Bo McMillin, the new football coach at Centenary College in Shreveport, Louisiana, led Hubbard to enroll and play football there from 1922 to 1924.
 Hubbard was the school's first All-American.
 Georgia Tech coach Bill Alexander once watched Centenary when it was in town to play Oglethorpe.
 "Bo, this Oglethorpe bunch has fast backs, but the line is light and green.
 If you turn that Hubbard loose, he might kill some of them.
 Have Cal 'hurt his knee', why don't you, and let him sit on the bench?"

 When McMillin moved on to suburban Pittsburgh's Geneva College, Hubbard followed him and played there in 1926 (after a year of ineligibility for switching schools in 1925).
 Geneva opened the season with an upset of Harvard.

 In an era when 6-foot players were considered tall, Hubbard was noted for remarkable speed for a player of his size, listed officially at 6-foot-2, 253 pounds but as high as 6-foot-5 in Packers' sources.
 He starred as a tackle and end, playing off the 7-man line in a style similar to that of a modern linebacker.
 Hubbard completed his college education in 1927, earning a Bachelor of Arts degree from Geneva College.